 MacNeil’s acrylic art is wonderful, shifting tone along with the story from the bright hope of childhood to the darkness of the future.
 The scene set during Benny and America’s infancy is marvellously paced, his depiction of them pitched just right, and their progression from children to adults is well considered.

 America didn’t require a sequel, but success and acclaim bred demand, and six years later Wagner succumbed.
 To his credit, ‘America II’ is a decent story also calculated to pull at the heartstrings, and with a caption echoing the opening of the previous story as a judge is arrested.
 MacNeil’s art, though, is perfunctory beyond a fine pin-up page of that arrest.
 He’s on better form with pen and ink (or tablet equivalent) in 2006 for a more tenuous follow-up as a Cadet Beeny progresses through the Academy of Law.
 She’d become a regular supporting character in Dredd’s world.

-The original America is five star Dredd and easily worth the purchase of this book alone, and as might be expected from a contender for the best ever Dredd story, it’s been repackaged several times.
+The original America is five star Dredd and easily worth the purchase of this book alone, and as might be expected from a contender for the best ever Dredd story, it’s been repackaged several times, most recently as America: Lost & Found.
+That reprints the story alongside Wagner’s original script.
 The 2020 Essential edition surrounds the story with contextualising material, with good stories by Wagner well drawn by John Higgins, Jeff Anderson and John M. Burns making for an attractive package.